 The Future of High Speed Internet

-The future of high speed internet is pointing to even faster speeds with the implementation of the new 5G standard.
-As the world transforms in another technological revolution, the Internet of Things, smart homes, wearable tech, and more will require these fast speeds.
+The future of high speed internet is pointing to even faster speeds and greater accessibility with the implementation of the new 5G standard and the launch of low orbit broadband satellite networks from both SpaceX and Amazon.